JetBrains/intellij-sdk-docs/basic_topics/testing_plugins/light_and_heavy_tests.md

 title: Light and Heavy Tests
 ---

-As mentioned above, plugin tests run in a real, rather than mocked, IntelliJ IDEA environment, and use real implementations for most of the application and project components.
+As mentioned above, plugin tests run in a real, rather than mocked, IntelliJ Platform environment, and use real implementations for most of the application and project components.
 Loading the project components for a project is a fairly expensive operation, and we want to avoid doing it for each test.
 Because of that, we distinguish between *heavy*  tests, which create a new project for each test, and *light*  tests, which reuse a project from the previous test run when possible.
 Light and heavy tests use different base classes or fixture classes, as described below.

 **Note:** Because of the performance difference, we recommend plugin developers to write light tests whenever possible.